Gilles de Rais: Franco-Breton alliance through the House of Valois-Anjou

 King Charles VII of France was forced to seek new allies following the Battle of Verneuil.
-He turned then to his mother-in-law Yolande of Aragon, head of the House of Valois-Anjou, a younger branch of the ruling dynasty of France.
-She had been working since 1423 to bring the Kingdom of France and the Duchy of Brittany closer together diplomatically, with the help of her vassal Jean de Craon, Gilles de Rais's grandfather.
-Although Jean de Craon was an important and wealthy Angevin lord, with numerous estates in Maine, Anjou and Brittany, his influence at the ducal court of Anjou seems to have begun only in 1423–1424.
-Prior to this, he had spent more time in Brittany, and had even had legal disputes with the Dukes of Anjou over the county of Brienne and the lands of the counts of Roucy.
+He turned to his mother-in-law, Yolande of Aragon, head of the House of Valois-Anjou, a cadet branch of the French royal dynasty.
+Yolande had been working since 1423 to strengthen diplomatic ties between France and Brittany with the help of her vassal Jean de Craon, Gilles de Rais's grandfather.
+Jean de Craon was a powerful and wealthy Angevin lord who held extensive estates in Maine, Anjou, and Brittany.
+His influence at the Angevin court, however, appears to have developed only in 1423–1424.
+Before then, he had spent most of his time in Brittany and had been involved in legal disputes with the Dukes of Anjou over the County of Brienne and the lands of the Counts of Roucy.

-Angevins' politics finally promoted Arthur de Richemont, the Duke of Brittany's brother, to the rank of Constable of France in March 1425.
-During the meetings and festivities sealing the alliance between the Kingdom of France and the Duchy of Brittany in Saumur in October 1425, Gilles de Rais appeared in the entourage of King Charles VII, but he might have been introduced to the royal court before this date.
-As a matter of fact, in the same month, Charles VII defended Gilles de Rais's interests by asking Arthur de Richemont to return some Breton lands to the young baron, specifically former estates of the late Miles de Thouars, father of Gilles de Rais's wife.
+Angevin diplomacy ultimately secured the appointment of Arthur de Richemont, the Duke of Brittany's brother, as Constable of France in March 1425.
+Gilles de Rais appeared in the entourage of King Charles VII during the meetings and festivities held at Saumur in October 1425 to seal the alliance between France and Brittany, although he may have been introduced to the royal court before then.
+Charles VII defended Gilles de Rais's interests that same month by asking Arthur de Richemont to restore to the young baron several Breton estates, including former possessions of the late Miles de Thouars, the father of Gilles's wife.

-After the Maine conquest (1424–1425), the House of Lancaster threatened the borders of the Duchy of Anjou.
-These two French provinces were personally claimed by John, Duke of Bedford.
-The estates of the houses of Laval and Craon, Gilles de Rais's relatives, were directly exposed to English raids.
-The war went wrong for France, with Arthur de Richemont suffering a crushing defeat at the battle of St. James in 1426.
-Although mentioned by some researchers, Gilles de Rais's presence at this battle is not corroborated by any source.
-(Note: Abbot Eugène Bossard asserts that "Gilles fought for France for the first time" in front of St. James.
-However, Noël Valois points out that evidence is lacking despite Bossard's "declamations" on this subject.
-Abbot Bourdeaut also disputes Bossard's assertion, although he acknowledges that "a Maine contingent fought at St. James."